canonical/wordpress-k8s-operator/docs/tutorial.md

 ```

 > NOTE: If you are using Multipass VM for this tutorial, you will need to route the IP from Multipass.
-To do this first get the IP of he Multipass VM.
+To do this first get the IP of the Multipass VM.
 > Outside the Multipass VM run:
 > ```
 > multipass info my-juju-vm